 Conflicting accounts and even a wrong address from an official source had made it confusing to find the statue – as if it hadn’t already been puzzling to understand there are in fact three monuments to Haymarket.

 Commissioned by the City of Chicago, the Illinois Federation of Labor History, the Chicago Fraternal Order of Police and the Chicago Department of Transportation, the Haymarket Memorial is a more recent 2004 rendition in bronze of the wagon union leaders stood upon to speak in Haymarket Square by renowned Chicago artist Mary Brogger.
 It is a fine piece of public art that really captures an emergence of the voice that occurred on that very corner more than a hundred years ago.
 But it was also not where it was supposed to be.
-When I arrived at the corner of Randolph and Des Plaines, I encountered a construction site with a sign redirecting me to nearby Union Park, where it has been “temporarily” and oddly relocated to a Washington Blvd median in order to accommodate the construction at its original site.
-I sincerely hope it is temporary.
+When I arrived at the corner of Randolph and Des Plaines, I encountered a construction site with a sign redirecting me to nearby Union Park, where it had been “temporarily” and oddly relocated to a Washington Blvd median in order to accommodate the construction at its original site.
+I sincerely hope that relocation was temporary.

-In homage to the fascinating story of the trials and executions that ensued out of a gross travesty of justice, the Martyrs Monument is a National Historic Landmark, located in the German Waldheim Cemetary on Circle Ave in Forest Park, where the five defendants were buried and later joined by two more pardoned anarchist defendants.
+In homage to the fascinating story of the trials and executions that ensued out of a gross travesty of justice, the Martyrs’ Monument is a National Historic Landmark, located in the German Waldheim Cemetary on Circle Ave in Forest Park, where the five defendants were buried and later joined by two more pardoned anarchist defendants.
 There is a plaque with the inscription of the words attributed to one of the defendants before his hanging: “The day will come when our silence will be more powerful than the voice you are throttling today.”